mario10king/word-counter/README.md

 ## Summary
 * This application will find the most common words in a User-supplied document.
 * Words are stemmed before being counted
+   * Stemming is done without the use of an external library
 * Stop Words can be excluded in the analysis

 ## Libraries / Frameworks Used